FrancisTCE/hogger/README.md

 ]
 ```

-## GET : ::3000/hogs/search (adds search fields by field on payload)
+## POST : ::3000/hogs/search (adds search fields by field on payload)

 Examples:
 ### returns all system debug log from the data-ingestor